miningape/computas-challenge/README.md

 - Tests with non ANSI characters like emojis and Chinese characters
 - Tests on other operating systems: Tested on MacOS BigSur (M1) so may not work as expected on a Windows 11 PC with an AMD chip.
 - "Weird" "bug": If alphabet contains a newline the newline is also transformed.
+- Bug where piping into the app multiple times causes the addidional output from `yarn` to be transformed (simple fix: use `node bin/` to run, actual fix: make into a standalone CLI application with no additional output.)